 When you upload ZIP files to the Widen Collective, the files in the ZIP folder are first identified by the system.
 Based on how they’re arranged and the type of files included, a preview will be created for supported file types.

 The Collective can identify ZIP files as one of four types of archives or project files.
 These are identified in the following precedence using the following file types: InDesign, Adobe Illustrator, video files, and PDF files.
 Once the archive or project type is identified, a preview is created based on the type.
-A “Preview Not Available” image displays when previews cannot be created.
+You will see “Preview Not Available” when previews cannot be created.